Health Insurance in the Philippines

 Medical costs in the Philippines may be a lot lower than most westerners are used to, but if you are paying these expenses out of pocket they can easily become a heavy burden on your personal finances, especially if you develop a chronic condition which requires long term treatment.
 The only way to truly protect yourself from the high medical costs around the world is with a health insurance plan.
 We can offer locally compliant international health insurance plans for the Philippines that are globally portable and guaranteed renewable for life, so that you can be assured no matter where you go in the future, you will have the quality protection that you deserve.

 Health Insurance Cover for Expats in the Philippines

-Evacuation is a benefit offered by most private health insurance companies, although it might not be offered as standard in all plans, it is almost always available as an optional benefit which can be added to your medical insurance cover.
+Evacuation is a benefit offered by most private health insurance companies, although it might not be offered as standard in all Philippine health insurance plans, it is almost always available as an optional benefit which you can add to your medical insurance cover.
 We strongly advise our clients in the Philippines to include evacuation cover on their health insurance policy.
 Medical evacuation is very expensive, and can be very difficult to arrange without the support of an experienced insurer.

 Philippine Medical Insurance and Healthcare Overview